lanl/scico/examples/README.rst

 1. Add and commit the modified script(s).

-2. Rebuild the notebook(s) as described above.
+2. Rebuild the notebooks as described above.

 2. Add and commit the updated notebooks following the submodule handling procedure described in the developer docs.